Finding Investors

 Does this work?
 Your reading this shows you it does work.

-You entered a keyword into your search that brought up my ad.
+You have entered a keyword into your search that brought up our Google ad.
 You clicked on the ad.
-It brought you to my website to answer the original reason you clicked on the ad.
-You have read some or all of my presentation.
-You may or may not decide to pursue this going forward, but I have presented it to you.
+It brought you to our website to answer the original reason you clicked on the ad.
+You have read some or all of our website presentation including the information contained in this page you are reading now.
+You may or may not decide to pursue this going forward, but I have made my presentation to you.
 What more can you ask than to put your project in front of as many “qualified” prospects as possible?
-What did this cost me to solicit you to read my presentation?
+What did this cost to solicit you to read this presentation?
 Maybe $1.50 for the click?

-All the offering memorandums I create have 4 to 6 keywords to build your website and structure an AdWords campaign.
+All the offering memorandums we create have 4 to 6 keywords to build your website with and structure an AdWords campaign.

-If we build your website, we will charge you a flat fee.
-If we handle your Google AdWords campaign, the fee is .50¢ per click.
+If we handle your Google AdWords campaign, the fee is .50¢ per click in addition to the Google per click they charge.

 For further discussion of this and other questions you might have, contact Mr. Shields at 239-231-5509